rkshaw20/my-notes/README.md

 # My-Notes

 Welcome to My-Notes, a social media site designed for organizing and managing your notes seamlessly.
+With a user-friendly interface and powerful features, it's the perfect solution for keeping your thoughts organized.
 This live project is hosted on Vercel and can be accessed [here](https://twirlo.vercel.app/).

 ## Technologies Used